 Sam Scott was experimenting with glazing and brushwork techniques, when he discovered that if he poured glazes over select areas, he could get some cool patterns.
 He developed a black glaze to contrast with the white porcelain he was using and he knew he was on to something.
 Here he shares his poured glazing technique.

 Ceramic Arts Daily is a free online website and newsletter written and produced for the benefit of potters and ceramic artists worldwide.
 The newsletter features both renowned and emerging artists, their work, techniques and artistic perspectives.
 Regular features include tips and techniques designed to help every artist expand their skill set and widen their artistic horizons.
 Ceramic Arts Daily also delivers video tips, in which potters and ceramic artists demonstrate various projects and processes.
 Think of them as e-workshops!

 Ceramic Arts Daily is designed to be interactive, inviting your comments and fostering a community in which each person can contribute to the growth of their own and others’ skills.
 You may be surprised at what you learn!

 Ceramic artists on Ceramic Arts Daily know what ceramic art is all about – from functional pottery to abstract ceramic sculpture.
 This is about community.
 You’ll be drawn in by artists’ stories, inspired by their work and find confidence to try some of their techniques.
 With Ceramic Arts Daily, you’ll learn a little bit of everything.
 Then you can choose the techniques you enjoy the most to create something new!

-So start today by downloading our free Four Great Ceramic Glazing Techniques: How to Formulate Successful Crystalline Glazes, Add Depth Through Carving and Layering, and Glaze in the Majolica (Maiolica) Style.
+So start today by downloading our free Five Great Ceramic Glazing Techniques: From Crystals to Majolica (Maiolica), a Guide to Beautiful Glaze Surfaces.
 Then, get ready for Ceramic Arts Daily to introduce you to new artists and show you new techniques!